 “Your company isn’t using ad extensions; all competitors are using them.
 You are losing out on leads because your digital agency is not using extensions.”

-Search engines determine when to include extensions like sitelink and callouts that appear along with the text of your ad; they do not appear on every search, so a digital agency competing for your business may have made multiple searches until one of your ads appeared without extensions.
+Search engines determine when to include extensions like site links and callouts that appear along with the text of your ad; they do not appear on every search, so a digital agency competing for your business may have made multiple searches until one of your ads appeared without extensions.

 It’s easy in AdWords to see how often your extensions show; remember, they generally only place when your search ad is in positions one through three, so if you’re not bidding high enough to be there, you also won’t have extensions able to show.
 A number of factors help the AdWords ad auction system determine which extensions to show, if at all.
 This includes your expected click-through rate for a given term, your ad rank, quality scores, and other factors.